devbisme/skidl/docs/index.md

 ## Part Fields

-Parts typically have *field* that store additional information such as manufacturer identifiers.
+Parts typically have *fields* that store additional information such as manufacturer identifiers.
 Every `Part` object stores this information in a dictionary called `fields`: